 Feeling claustrophobic inside the pyramids and enjoying a cruise along the Nile are just two things that surprised me on my trip to Egypt.

-Egypt has some of the world's most spectacular dive spots, with the Red Sea hosting a vivid array of marine life.
-Learn how to enjoy the water safely with World Nomads.
+Egypt has some of the world's most spectacular dive spots, with the Red Sea hosting an incredible variety of marine life.
+Learn how to enjoy the water safely with these tips.